hudvin/hudvin.github.io/_posts/0002-01-01-reading-list.md

 * [The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you , Rob Fitzpatrick](https://www.amazon.co.uk/Mom-Test-customers-business-everyone/dp/1492180742)

+# Ideas
+* print small post card for each book I read
+* pack all books into vacuum bags <https://thebookandpapergathering.org/2018/03/13/vacuum-storage-bags-an-inexpensive-and-convenient-tool-for-temporary-storage-of-items-infested-with-pests-and-mould/>